vossstef/tang_nano_20k_c64/INSTALLATION_WINDOWS.md

 ## Prepare the SD card

 Format the SD card in FAT32.
-Copy your D64 / G64 / CRT / PRG / BIN files files on
+Copy your D64 / G64 / CRT / PRG / BIN / FLT files files on
 it.
 You can organize your files in subdirectories.
 These files can later be selected using the on-screen-display (OSD).
 Default Mountpoints: